neerajk555/SQL-Training-exercise/module-05-joins/07-Speed-Drills.md

 Answer quickly.
 Immediate answers follow each question.

+**Beginner Tip:** Quick recall builds confidence!
+Try answering before looking.
+If you miss one, review that concept and try again later.
+Repetition builds mastery!

 1) Which join keeps all rows from the left table and matches on keys?
 - Answer: LEFT JOIN